danyaberezun/replacewith/README.md

 }
 ```

-What do we expect?
-According to the proposed specification, this behaviour seems to be right: since we consider the expression as a new body of `oldFun`, inliner should call `bar` here (it may have side effects).
+According to the proposed specification, this behaviour is right: since we consider the expression as a new body of `oldFun`, inliner should call `bar` here (it may have side effects).
 In this particular case, there is no sense to call `bar` but then we expect the inliner to use some kind of static analysis to decide this.
 AFAIK, the inliner is not able to handle such optimization (and it is too computationally expensive).

-### function with extension receiver
+### Function with extension receiver

 ``` Kotlin
 fun test() {